Oklahomans asked to record plant life, wildlife during annual BioBlitz!

 “The COVID-19 pandemic has disrupted all of our lives.
 We are stuck at home unable to go to school, work or even the playground.
 But one thing we can do is go outside and enjoy the natural beauty around us,” said Priscilla Crawford, BioBlitz!
 OK coordinator.
 “You can make observations in your backyard, on your neighborhood walks or while you are waiting for your grocery pick-up.
 We are going to make this year extra fun — full of challenges and prizes.”

-To participate in the virtual BioBlitz!, set up a free iNaturalist account, at https://www.inaturalist.org/signup?utm_cam paign=&utm_content=&utm_medi um=email&utm_source=govdeliv ery&utm_term=, and join the Virtual Spring BioBlitz!
+To participate in the virtual BioBlitz!, set up a free iNaturalist account, and join the Virtual Spring BioBlitz!
 Oklahoma 2020 project.

-Observations made within Oklahoma’s borders from April 1 to April 30 can be added to the project.
+Observations made in Oklahoma from April 1-30 can be added to the project.
 The steps needed to make an observation with your iPhone or Android or via the web are explained in an iNaturalist guide.
 Photos or sound clips can be uploaded to observations along with basic information about the date and location, which can be obscured from the public for privacy, of the sighting.
-Observations of unknown organisms can also be shared and the iNaturalist community can suggest identifications.
+Observations of unknown organisms also can be shared and the iNaturalist community can suggest identifications.

 Participation in the Virtual Spring BioBlitz! project is free, and prizes will be awarded to the top observers.
 Challenges will be posted throughout the month with opportunities to win additional prizes and compete with fellow outdoor enthusiasts statewide.